rokris/fibaro-mcp-server/CAMERA_ANALYSIS.md

 ### Error: "Could not connect to Ollama"
 - Ensure Ollama is running: `ollama serve`
-- Check the Ollama URL in your `.env` file
+- Verify Ollama is accessible at `http://localhost:11434`
 - Verify the port is not blocked by firewall

 ### Error: "Model not found"